DHT and Hair Loss in Indian Men: The Science Behind Why You’re Losing Hair (And What Actually Stops It)

-If you’re an Indian man between 25 and 45, and you’ve noticed your hairline creeping back or your crown thinning, there’s a very good chance a molecule called DHT is responsible.
-Not stress.
-Not pollution.
-Not the water (though those don’t help).
-The primary driver behind over 95% of male pattern hair loss — in India and globally — is dihydrotestosterone, or DHT.
+Are you an Indian man between 25 and 45?
+If you’ve noticed your hairline creeping back or your crown thinning, there’s a very good chance a molecule called DHT is responsible.
+The culprit is not stress, pollution, or even the water — though those certainly don’t help.
+In fact, the primary driver behind over 95% of male pattern hair loss (in India and globally) is dihydrotestosterone, or DHT.

-At NeoGraft Hair Clinic in Chandigarh, we see hundreds of patients every year who have spent years using shampoos, supplements, and expensive “hair growth” treatments — none of which properly addressed DHT.
-Understanding what DHT is, how it works in the Indian male scalp, and — critically — what actually manages it at a surgical level is the foundation of every effective hair restoration plan.
+At NeoGraft Hair Clinic in Chandigarh, we see hundreds of patients every year.
+Most have spent years using shampoos, supplements, and expensive “hair growth” treatments — and none of those products properly addressed DHT.
+So understanding what DHT is, how it works in the Indian male scalp, and (critically) what actually manages it at a surgical level forms the foundation of every effective hair restoration plan.

 What Is DHT — And Why Does It Attack Your Hair?